 Enjoy this ultra-satisfying new side: inspired by a Brooklyn restaurant, now in your home kitchen.

-Love this easy stovetop parmesan farro recipe?
+Love cooking this farro recipe?
 Try these favorites:

 Creamy Stovetop Parmesan Farro

 - 2 large cloves garlic, peeled and smashed

 - 2 cups unsalted chicken stock (I like Swanson's)